What is CRPS

 - Skin temperature changes in the affected area, feeling warmer or cooler.

-- Skin appearance transitioning to purple or red; blotches or paleness may
+- Skin appearance transitioning to purple or red; blotches or paleness may also occur.

 - Swelling, either chronic or episodic